25 Social Media Slang Terms You Need to Know

-To find out more about online slang, check out our guide on trendy internet acronyms you’ll need to know to fit in.
+To find out more about online slang, check out what HMU means so you’ll need to know to fit in.
 You should also see our recommendations of obscure social media apps.
 And if you’re a Snapchat user, you might want to take a look at the most common Snapchat terms, too.

 We decided to leave you with one last piece of social media slang: breaking the internet, which refers to a social media post or news story going viral.
 But that got us thinking.
 Can you really break the internet?